kire9613/KTH_master_thesis/README_TEAM4.md

 # EL2425 TEAM4

 ## Short description
-The goal of this project...
+The goal of this project was to create a solution making it possible for the SVEA car to autonomously drive along a given track in a safe manner avoiding unknown (and known) obstacles)

 ## Requirements
+First, make sure you have followed the basic setup process for running the code in the main-branch of svea_starter given in the README.

+Then for running the code of team4 a few more things needs to be installed.

-Before running the code for the first time run the commands
+Before running the code for the first time run the commands:
 ```
 pip install py-trees==0.6.5
 sudo apt install python-rtree python-scipy